cscribn/README-one-on-one-work/README.md

 * Discuss a career-building goal: create one if needed, get status, outline next steps.
 * Pair programming
   * Show me code on which you're currently working.
-  * Can/should anything you're working on be used by other teams?
+  * Can/should anything you're working on be coordinated with other teams?
 * How are you feeling about your job?
 10 = best thing ever; 1 = ready to quit.
 Why?

 ## Skip-Level Agenda